Coolbreeze151/Kubernetes/fluentbit/readme.md

 ## Getting Started with Fluentbit

 ### Create fluentbit Namespace
-Create a namespace for Jupyterhub resources to be placed under.
+Create a namespace for fluentbit resources to be placed under.
 ```bash
 kubectl create ns fluentbit
 ```